apereo/apereo.github.io/_posts/cas/2019-11-03-cas62-gettingstarted-overlay.md

 # Overlay...What?

 Overlays are a strategy to combat repetitive code and/or resources.
 Rather than downloading the CAS codebase and building it from source, overlays allow you to download a pre-built vanilla CAS web application server provided by the project itself, override/insert specific behavior into it and then merge it all back together to produce the final (web application) artifact.
-You can find a lot more about how overlays work [here](https://apereo.github.io/cas/6.1.x/installation/WAR-Overlay-Installation.html).
+You can find a lot more about how overlays work [here][overlaysetup].

 The concept of the WAR Overlay is NOT a CAS invention.
 It's specifically an *Apache Maven* feature and of course, there are techniques and plugins available to apply the same concept to Gradle-based builds as well.
-For this tutorial, the Gradle overlay we will be working with is [available here](https://github.com/apereo/cas-overlay-template).
-Be sure to check out the appropriate branch, that is `6.1`.
+For this tutorial, the Gradle overlay we will be working with is [available here][overlay].
+Be sure to check out the appropriate branch, that is `6.2`.

 <div class="alert alert-info">
   <strong>Gradle WAR Overlay</strong><br/>The Maven WAR overlay template is now deprecated and moved aside.
 The reference overlay project simply resides here and is transformed to use the Gradle build tool instead.
 This is done to reduce maintenance overhead and simplify the deployment strategy while allowing future attempts to make auto-generation of the overlay as comfortable as possible.